 In a copyedit, I will take a finer-grained look at your manuscript, cleaning up grammatical, mechanical, and spelling issues and conforming the manuscript to your preferred style guide, such as the Chicago Manual of Style.

 For nonfiction projects, copyediting will also include an edit of your documentation—your notes and bibliography or references.

 No idea where to start when pitching your book project to scholarly presses?
 Not sure how to come up with target presses or a comps list?
 Want to talk through your book’s argument or bounce ideas off an objective, experienced listener?
 My book proposal brainstorm sessions are designed to help you tackle what can feel like a mysterious and daunting process, even if you’re writing your second book.

-In the session, you can talk through your proposal draft with me (I encourage you to email me your proposal prior to our consultation), ask me questions about the publishing process, practice your elevator pitch before meeting with acquiring editors, bandy about title ideas—I’m here to help.
-I also provide you with a checklist you can use as you prepare to submit your work to publishers.
+In the session, you can talk through your proposal draft with me, ask me questions about the publishing process, practice your elevator pitch before meeting with acquiring editors, or bandy about title ideas.
+I also provide you with a checklist to use as you prepare to submit your work to publishers.

 Book proposal brainstorm sessions are charged hourly.

-I provide consulting by phone and email on various issues that academic authors face during the publishing process.
+I provide consulting by video call, phone, and email on various issues that academic authors face during the publishing process.
 Collaborative consulting work may include: